Trade Idea Wrap-up: GBP/USD - Stand aside

 Stop : -

-Although cable has fallen again after meeting renewed selling interest at 1.2198 and near term downside risk remains for recent decline to extend weakness to 1.2030-35 (50% projection of 1.2433-1.2107 measuring from 1.2198), loss of downward momentum should prevent sharp fall below there today and reckon previous chart support at 1.1995 would hold from here, risk from there has increased for a rebound to take place soon.
+Cable met resistance at 1.2233 and opened sharply lower earlier today, suggesting the fall from 1.2775 top is still in progress and may extend further weakness to 1.1970-75, then 1.1950, however, near term oversold condition should prevent sharp fall below 1.1900-10, risk from there has increased for a rebound later.

 In view of this, would not chase this fall here and would be prudent to stand aside for now.
-Above the Kijun-Sen (now at 1.2118) would bring rebound to 1.2150 but break of the latter level is needed to suggest a temporary low is possibly formed, bring a stronger rebound towards resistance at 1.2198.
+Above the Kijun-Sen (now at 1.2106) would defer and risk a stronger recovery to 1.2150 but price should falter below the lower Kumo (now at 1.2178), bring another decline later.

 About the Author